 You have probably seen it many times on pictures and video: A kid or adult holding a tarantula.
-Although they have a bad reputation because of all the horror movies, tarantulas have become a popular pet because of their massive size and hairy bodies.
+Although they have a bad reputation because of all the horror movies, tarantulas have become popular pets because of their massive size and hairy bodies.
 But are tarantulas dangerous as pets?

 Most tarantulas are relatively harmless to humans and can be safe pets to have.
 As for most tarantulas, a bite will rarely cause serious harm or an allergic reaction.
 However, when they fling their urticating hairs at you can be extremely irritating to the eyes and mucous membranes.

-Although tarantulas can make great pets which are generally slow-moving and docile creatures, there is a risky side note you should be aware of.
+Although tarantulas can make great pets that are generally slow-moving and docile creatures, there is a risky side note you should be aware of.